-Philippine troops, suspected militants clash; 6 dead
+Philippine troops, suspected militants clash; 9 dead on resort island

+If it is proven that the gunmen were from the Abu Sayyaf, it may be the group's first known attempt to carry out ransom kidnappings deep in the heartland of the central Philippines, far from its southern jungle lairs.

-MANILA, Philippines (AP) — Philippine officials say at least six people have been killed in battle between government forces and suspected Abu Sayyaf militants on a central resort island, far from the extremists’ southern jungle bases and in a region where the U.S. government has warned the gunmen may be conducting kidnappings.
+MANILA, Philippines — At least nine people were killed Tuesday in a gunbattle between Philippine forces and suspected Abu Sayyaf militants on a central resort island, far from the extremists’ southern jungle bases and in a region where the U.S. government has warned that the gunmen may be plotting kidnappings, officials said.

-Military and police officials say a soldier and at least five gunmen were killed in an ongoing clash in Inabanga town in Bohol province, a popular tourist destination.
+Military officials said at least five gunmen, three soldiers and a policeman had died in the ongoing gunbattle in a village in the coastal town of Inabanga in Bohol province.
+The island province is known for its beach resorts and wildlife and lies near Cebu province, a bustling commercial and tourism hub.

+Sporadic firefights continued by nightfall in Inabanga’s Napo village and two outlying villages, where residents have fled to safety.
+Commando troops flew to Bohol to reinforce government forces, officials said.

-National police chief Director General Ronald dela Rosa says troops and policemen attacked the gunmen early Tuesday in Inabanga, where the gunmen took cover in three houses.
+National police chief Director General Ronald dela Rosa said troops and policemen attacked the gunmen early Tuesday in Inabanga, where the gunmen had arrived aboard three boats.
+The gunmen took cover in three houses as the firefight broke out.

-The U.S. Embassy recently warned Americans of what it called “unsubstantiated yet credible” information of possible kidnappings by terrorists in Bohol and other central areas.

 Most Read Stories